 We encourage you to contact IDX with any questions and to enroll in free identity protection services by calling 1-800-939-4170 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
 IDX representatives are available Monday through Friday from 6 am - 6 pm Pacific Time.
-Please note the deadline to enroll is June 30, 2021.
+Please note the deadline to enroll is April 22, 2022.

-Again, at this time, there is no evidence that your information has been misused.
-However, we invite you to take full advantage of this service offering.
-IDX representatives have been versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+At this time, there is no evidence that your information has been misused.
+However, we encourage you to take full advantage of this service offering.
+IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.